|

 Grasshoppers.

-The Giant Grasshoppers are native to Australia.
+They are native to Australia.
 The adult size vary from

 60-90mm.

-board leaf plants in our back yard.
+board leaf plants in our backyard.
 They eat

-almost all kinds of leaves.
-In the early morning, we find them sun-bathing on
+- In the early morning, we usually found them sun-bathing on

 hind legs, if they are caught by birds or by spider web, they will attack